benkyriakou/deja-utils/README.md

 ```

 Without the confirmation dialog, this could be automated on a cronjob to automatically update your exclude list as you add or remove files from your machine.

+# Tests

+To run the built-in tests, requires [bats](https://github.com/sstephenson/bats) to be installed on your machine.
+Then you can run the tests with `make test`.